Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Deanonymization Attacks in Federated Learning

+\myparagraph{Matching Attack} Instead of learning an update-to-user mapping, the adversary in the matching scenario learns a metric space among model updates.
+Learning a metric space helps embed model updates close together if they are generated by the same user, independent of whether the user is a part of the adversary's prior knowledge base.
+Formally, the adversary's objective is to predict the match probability of a pair of distinct parameter updates:

-\textbf{(iii) Siamese:} The adversary trains a Siamese network \cite{bromley1994signature} with metric learning \cite{weinberger2006distance}.
-We found best performance with (architecture in Appendix~\ref{sec:appendix_arch}): (a) two FC-128 layers with ReLU activations which individually encodes $\Delta\vecw_i, \Delta\vecw_j$ into a 128-dim embedding (b) $L_1$ distance layer to represent distance between these embeddings (c) FC-1 layer with sigmoid activation to predict the match probability.
+where one or both parameter updates are anonymous.
+The matching attack is particular helpful in scenarios where the adversary encounters novel users at test-time (\S \ref{sec:eval_attack_scenario}), or extending to cross-modal situations (discussed in next paragraph).
+We adopt a Siamese network \cite{bromley1994signature} with metric learning \cite{weinberger2006distance} to perform the matching attack.
+A Siamese model is characterized by twin networks which accepts distinct inputs ($\Delta\vecw_i$ and $\Delta\vecw_j$ in our case) and is connected by another network to estimate similarity between the individual embeddings produced by the twin networks.
+In addition, the weights of the twin networks are shared to ensure extremely similar inputs are not mapped to distant embeddings.
+Our Siamese network (architecture in Fig. \ref{fig:model_siamese}) is constructed as : (a) two FC-128 layers with ReLU activations which individually encodes $\Delta\vecw_i, \Delta\vecw_j$ into a 128-dim embedding; (b) $L_1$ distance layer to represent distance between these embeddings; and (c) FC-1 layer with sigmoid activation to predict the match probability.
 We minimize the binary-cross entropy loss and perform optimization using RMSProp with learning rate $10^{-3}$.